FREQUENTLY ASKED QUESTIONS

 How much is the tuition for international undergraduate and graduate students at Hunter College?

 International students are considered "out of state residents" for tuition purposes.
 The tuition rate for non-residents is calculated based on the number of credits they take each semester.
-Visit the Bursar's Office site at: http://www.hunter.cuny.edu/bursar/tuition-fees to view the tuition and fees for
+Visit the Bursar's Office site at: http://www.hunter.cuny.edu/bursar/tuition-fees for more info.

 Does my tuition payment also cover my housing fees?

 Tuition payment does not cover housing fees.
-An estimate of a student's educational and living expenses for one year is provided in the Certificate of Eligibility (SEVIS I-20) application information packets under: http://www.hunter.cuny.edu/studentservices/is/forms.
+An estimate of a student's educational and living expenses for one year is provided in the Certificate of Eligibility (SEVIS I-20) application/information for Undergraduates and Certificate of Eligibility (SEVIS I-20) application/information for Graduates.

 Does Hunter College provide health insurance to international students?
 Is it mandatory?
 How can I apply?

 At the present time, student health insurance is not mandatory for international students in F-1 status.
 Exchange students in J-1 status, however, are required to have their own health insurance coverage when applying for the visa or status.
-A list of student health insurance options is provided for informational purposes only under http://www.hunter.cuny.edu/studentservices/is/links.
+A list of student health insurance options is provided for informational purposes.

 Does Hunter College provide financial aid or loan information to international students?